sebarslan/Maui.NullableDateTimePicker/README.md

 </code>
 </pre>

-2- Bind the DateTime? value property to a property in your view model:
+2- And add the following code to the place where you want to use DateTimePicker and then connect the NullableDateTime property with the Datetime Property in your ViewModel.
 <pre>
 <code>
 &lt;ndtp:NullableDateTimePicker NullableDateTime="{Binding MyDateTime}" Mode="Date" /&gt;